terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

 auto_advertise_s2c_cidrs | false | Auto Advertise Spoke Site2Cloud CIDRs.
 tunnel_detection_time | 60 | The IPsec tunnel down detection time for the Spoke Gateway in seconds.
-Must be a number in the range [20-600]. tags | null | Map of tags to assign to the gateway. use_existing_vpc | false | Set to true to use existing VPC. vpc_id | | VPC ID, for using an existing VPC. subnet1_cidr | | Subnet CIDR, for using an existing VPC.
-Required when existing_vpc_id is provided.
+Must be a number in the range [20-600]. tags | null | Map of tags to assign to the gateway. use_existing_vpc | false | Set to true to use an existing VPC in stead of having this module create one. vpc_id | | VPC ID, for using an existing VPC. subnet1_cidr | | Subnet CIDR, for using an existing VPC.
+Required when use_existing_vpc is enabled.
 Make sure this is a public subnet. subnet2_cidr | | Subnet CIDR, for using an existing VPC.
-Optional when existing_vpc_id is provided.
+Optional when use_existing_vpc is enabled.
 If ha_gw is true and this is not set, ha_gw will be deployed in subnet1_cidr.
 Make sure this is a public subnet.

 ### Outputs
 This module will return the following outputs: